vlad-che/jenkins-agent-systemd/README.md

 <https://wiki.jenkins.io/display/JENKINS/Swarm+Plugin>

-## Add new user "jenkins-swarm" in Jenkins UI and allow this user to create new agents.
+**Add new user "jenkins-swarm" in Jenkins UI and allow this user to create new agents.**

-## Create group jenkins and user jenkins on target host
+**Create group jenkins and user jenkins on target host.**

 **Add these three files too /etc/jenkins/**
 ```